wp-plugins/twitter-stream/readme.txt

 1. Unzip the zip file.
 1. place the folder into the `wp-content/plugins` folder.
-1. Place `<?php twitter_stream('username', '10'); ?>` in your template.
-'Username' must be the Twitter username for the timeline you wish to show & '10' is the amount of tweets to show, or
-1. If you wish you may use the Widget instead.
+1. To use the Widget.
 Go to appearance, click widgets & drag it to a widgetized area of your choice & fill in the two fields required.
+1. Go [here](http://return-true.com/2009/12/wordpress-plugin-twitter-stream/ "PHP function call") for info on how to use Twitter Stream in your template.

 == Frequently Asked Questions ==